sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>flatpak-builder</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Tool to build flatpaks from source
+Short desc    : Tool to build flatpaks from source
 URL          : http://flatpak.org/
-Лицензия     : LGPLv2+ and GPLv2+
+License      : LGPLv2+ and GPLv2+
-Описание     : Flatpak-builder is a tool for building flatpaks from sources.
+Descript     : Flatpak-builder is a tool for building flatpaks from sources.
              :
              : See http://flatpak.org/ for more information.
 ```